plast-lab/doop/documentation.md

 * -a, --analysis: The name of the analysis.
 * -j, --jar: The jar file(s) to analyse.
+* -id, --identifier: The human-friendly identifier of the analysis (if not specified, Doop will generate one automatically).
 * --regex: The Java package names to analyse.
 * --main: The name of the Java main class.
 * --jre: The version of the JRE to use.
 The JRE-specific files should be placed in the `$DOOP_HOME/externals`